 No other subject provokes more complaints and emotional reactions than the problems with pets in Government housing areas.
 Ownership of a pet within Government housing is a privilege and may be revoked by the command at any time if the owner fails to control and properly care for the pet (dogs are especially a problem).
 Bottom-line, pet ownership is about accepting responsibility.
 You will accept responsibility for the care of your pet and also ensure that your pet is not a nuisance to your neighbors.
 Sponsors and their spouses will ensure that pets are controlled so they do not become a public nuisance or menace (e.g. constant barking that disturbs others, failure to pick up excrement or allowing them to relieve themselves in unauthorized areas).
 Animals that habitually bite, scratch, attack or otherwise threaten people without provocation are a community health menace and will not be allowed in Government-controlled housing or facilities.
+The privilege to have pets will be revoked if Housing issues two Warning Letters to a household for any of these offenses.

 You are limited to no more than two pets.
 This can be a combination of either two cats, dogs or a combination of both.
 Small caged animals, such as birds, hamsters, gerbils, guinea pigs, etc. are also authorized pets.
 Breeding for the purpose of financial gain is unauthorized.
 If litters occur, they may be kept for a maximum of 90 days.
-Wild animals such as skunks, raccoons, opossums, foxes, ferrets, reptiles, monkeys and other exotic animals (snakes, etc.) that are normally found in a zoo are not allowed within Government housing.
+Wild animals such as skunks, raccoons, opossums, foxes, ferrets, reptiles, monkeys and other exotic animals that are normally found in a zoo are not allowed within Government housing.
 The problems with pets center around barking dogs, pets not on leashes and pet excrement.
 Pet excrement on lawns poses a very real health and sanitation problem.
 Therefore pet owners are required to clean up after their pets.
 Children and adults both are likely to step in the excrement and track it through entrance ways and into individual houses.

 Residents will immediately clean up pet excrement and dispose of it properly.
 Maintaining pet walk areas is the responsibility of pet owners.
 Pets will not be allowed to relieve themselves: